Genesis Mission

 Dataset contents in plain English

-Accelerating Therapeutics for Opportunities in Medicine (ATOM)
+1. Accelerating Therapeutics for Medicine

-Advanced Photon Source Upgrade (APS-U) X-Ray Data
+2. Advanced Photon Source Upgrade X-ray

 The APS-U generates high-energy X-ray beams to produce ultra-high-resolution 3D imaging of materials at the atomic and molecular scale.
 This petabyte-scale dataset allows AI to analyze the structural characteristics of new materials and chemical reactions in real-time.